If you have customers based in the EEA, find out what actions we expect you to have taken now the transition period is over.

 The UK retail investments sector comprises many relatively small UK firms servicing primarily UK-based customers.
-For firms that have EEA-based customers (including UK expats), you should make sure you have taken the steps you need to, to ensure that you are able to continue servicing them after the end of the transition period.
+If you have EEA-based customers (including UK expats), we expect you to have taken steps to make sure you’re able to continue servicing them now that the transition period has ended.

 Servicing your EEA customers after the transition period

-If you have customers in the EEA, you need to decide on your approach to servicing your existing contracts with them.
-You should take the steps available to you to continue to service customers in accordance with local law and national regulators’ expectations.
+If you have customers in the EEA, you should have decided on your approach to servicing your existing contracts with them.
+We expect you to have taken the steps available to you, so you can continue servicing customers in accordance with local law and national regulators’ expectations.

-We are clear that firms’ decisions need to be guided by what is the right outcome for your customers.
+Your decisions must be guided by what is the right outcome for your customers.
 They should have been provided with timely communications to enable them to make appropriate decisions and take necessary steps.
-In many cases, it could be a poor outcome for the consumer for you to suddenly stop servicing them.
+In many cases, it’s a poor outcome for the customer if you suddenly stop servicing them.

-If you have decided to stop servicing customers in the EEA after the transition period, we expect you to treat your customers fairly when winding down or transferring business.
-This includes communicating your decision to customers early, considering what would be a fair timeframe for winding down or transferring business and supporting customers while they are in the process of finding alternative providers.
+If you have decided to stop servicing customers in the EEA, we expect you to continue treating your customers fairly when winding down or transferring business.
+You should communicate your decision to customers clearly and in good time, considering what would be a fair timeframe for winding down or transferring business.
+You should also support customers while they are in the process of finding alternative providers.

 EEA bank account closures

-The ability of UK banks to continue providing services to customers – particularly retail customers – resident in the EU will be determined by the decisions they take in light of the national regimes of the relevant EEA countries.
+The ability of UK banks to continue providing services to customers – particularly retail customers living in the EEA – will be determined by the decisions they take in light of the national regimes of the relevant EEA countries.

-If you have customers in the EU who are reliant on UK bank accounts that may be closed, you will need to review your capability to make and receive payments to and from an overseas account.
-You will need to identify impacted customers and work with them to implement alternative arrangements if necessary so that they can continue to benefit from their investment product.
+If you have customers in the EEA who are reliant on UK bank accounts that may be closed, you should have reviewed your capability to make and receive payments to and from an overseas account.

 We expect you to communicate with your customers in a timely and supportive manner.